vxsh4d0w/Interactive-Info-Sharing/README.md

 IMPORTANT: Modify both scripts changing the password used to authenticate the session

-The option 3 polls the Info-Sharing server to check if your IoC have been uploaded correctly.
+The option 3 polls the InfoSharing server to check if your IoC have been uploaded correctly.
 Wait for about 5 minutes before polling.

+* [Poll](poll.sh) - Script to poll the InfoSharing web server to check if your IoC have been uploaded